iterate/mikrobloggeriet/cli-quickstart.md

 I want to merge `jals` and `olorm` into a single CLI: `mblog`.
 That change requires some work.
-Untill later, we can keep on using the existing tools:
+Until later, we can keep on using the existing tools:

 ## Required dependencies